-Can you relate to my experience with my first books?
+Can you relate to my experience with my first book?

-🤨 Imagine working on your romance—on your own—for a full year.
+Imagine working on your romance—on your own—for four years.
 You make progress, but you also flounder, second-guess yourself, stop and start a dozen times, wish you had validation about an idea.
 You long for a trusted friend and ally to tell you “You got this!” when you all you feel is lost and confused and frustrated.

 But you don’t reach out, since you’re an author and authors work alone.